Parallels/terraform-provider-parallels-desktop/docs/resources/remote_vm.md

   # allowing you to run any command on the VM after it has been deployed
   # you can have multiple lines and they will be executed in order
   post_processor_script {
+    // Retry the script 4 times with 10 seconds between each attempt retry {
+      attempts              = 4
+      wait_between_attempts = "10s"
+    }

     inline = [
       "ls -la"
     ]